 We have a domestic driver and maid at home.
 Though they are our helpers, we have always treated them as our family members.
 In fact, my son affectionately calls our driver as MAMA (uncle)!
 Below is the pic of my son playing happily with his MAMA!

-I have explained our driver about the importance of having a term insurance cover, personal accident & health insurance (Family Floater) covers and made him to buy all these three plans.
+I have explained to our driver about the importance of having a term insurance cover, personal accident & health insurance (Family Floater) covers and made him to buy all these three plans.
 Over the last couple of years, he has started investing/saving in FDs, RDs & Mutual Funds.
 Also, going to be a proud owner of a small independent house!

 We also have a female domestic maid.
 She has very high will power.
 Though her husband is a drunkard, she has been able to save money at regular intervals and got her younger son well-educated.
 I have recently referred him to one of the IT companies and he is now working with an IT company in Bangalore, very talented guy!
 He has created his own Financial plan now.